 Only 11% of senior leaders actively use coaching despite 70% of organizations claiming they coach their people

 Here are three common reasons many organizations fail when it comes to successfully standing up a coaching culture:

-The Coach Is Weak.
 If your leaders training isn’t great, then don’t expect greatness from your leaders.
 Common challenges for coaches (at any level) right out of the gate is a common lack of presence.
 Being present is everything as a coach, and from there is where you (the coach) can actually go to work.
-When a coach isn’t properly trained, they are going to rely on what it’s comfortable and familiar which is typically the opposite of coaching.
+When a coach isn’t properly trained, they are going to rely on what it’s comfortable and familiar.
+This is actually the opposite of coaching.
 I see managers all the time with the best of intentions of actually looking to coach but in reality they are directing, giving advice or sometimes consulting.
 Coaching isn’t a check mark in a box, it’s a commitment to another person’s greatness to ensure they’re in check.

-The Accountability Is Weak.
 I always tell my clients that the true value of the coaching work we do will come the moment the session ends and you go back to your life and apply what you learned.
 The same holds true in the workplace.
 The leader/manager’s duty as a coach doesn’t end when the session ends, in fact that’s when it begins.
-Holding your coachee/employee accountable to what was covered in the session, discovered through conversation and committed to before the next session is critical.
-People who receive coaching are usually lacking follow through (amongst some other common blind spots) and the best way to aid another person’s accountability is to demonstrate your own.
+It’s critical to hold your coachee/employee accountable to what they learned in the session, discovered through conversation and committed to before the next session.
+People who receive coaching are usually lacking follow through (amongst some other common blind spots).
+The best way to aid another person’s accountability is to demonstrate your own.
 Being accountable to your employee is about owning your integrity.
 You can’t expect someone else to follow through if you don’t.

 The floor is yours: How important is coaching to your companies’ culture?

 Have an extra 2 minutes to discover more about yourself?
 Take the quiz to find out if you’re happy or comfortable.